cc1005/third_milestone_project/README.md

 This project is designed to function as a Wikipedia-style website but specifically targeted towards people with an interest in Irish history.
 Posts will be approved by an admin (with functionality to allow for a specific admin profile to be developed at a later date) while anyone can write a post and send it for approval.
 As there are currently no restrictions on who can approve posts, this entire loop (public post submission, review of said post, posting of this post on the landing page) is available in its entirety to a user currently visiting the site.
 The website is responsive to different size devices, and was designed with a deliberately simple style to reflect the content (see section on “UX”)

 ### User Stories
 There are several types of users who would be potential customers of the website.
+All of these users would have some degree of interest in Irish history, and therefore the design of the website was based around having a more muted academic tone.
+The users could be:

 1. An individual interested in reading biographies of major Irish historical figures at home on their computer
 2. Individuals interested in browsing biographies of major Irish historical figures at home or while travelling on their mobile phones
 3. Someone who is an expert on Irish history or particular Irish historical figures who wishes to share their knowledge in a public forum
 4. An admin who wants to help maintain high standards for the articles submitted by approving or rejecting the posts submitted by those in category 3.
+5. An admin who wants to help maintain high standards by editing an article which has already been published.

 These user needs were met by:

 - Allowing for a clear, minimalist design, with the biographical/dictionary articles placed front and centre.
 - Having the titles of the biographies collapsed by default, allowing users to scan them and then expand out the article they are most interested in.
 - Having a website that allowed full navigation regardless of where the user was on the site (and by designing the site to only have three pages, with the primary content delivered immediately on the launch page).
+There are only three pages on the whole website, and links to all three of them are on display by default as they are part of the base.html template.
 - Experts in Irish history (or indeed anyone who wishes to post) are provided with a dedicated page for inputting a post for approval by the administrative staff (at this point anyone can use this functionality – user profiles are a future feature of this project).
 - Admins have a dedicated page for approving posts, which presents potential posts in a simple style (similar to how they are presented on the main page).
 This page allows for admins not only to approve or reject posts, but also edit them to correct small errors (should the project get launched on a broader scale a dedicated administrator’s code would be created to ensure no meaningful changes were made without the poster’s permission).
 - Having a collapsible UI.
 Given the deliberately pared back nature of the project, the degree to which the material presented changes at different viewpoints is relatively subtle.